wkhere/stackless/Doc/library/urllib.request.rst

    method on the currently installed global :class:`OpenerDirector`).
-The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be usedi).
-The timeout feature actually works only for HTTP, HTTPS, FTP and FTPS connections).
+The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be used).
+The timeout feature actually works only for HTTP, HTTPS and FTP connections).

-.. method:: OpenerDirector.error(proto[, arg[, ...]])
+.. method:: OpenerDirector.error(proto, *args)

    Handle an error of the given protocol.
 This will call the registered error handlers for the given protocol with the given arguments (which are protocol